 If profanity filtering is not important to you, because you are working on a purely internal system, then there are other even simpler techniques for getting survey response into Power BI (via live streaming data or Forms from Sharepoint) which we will cover in future posts.

-If you want to know more about the Microsoft Power Platform please get in touch.
+If you want to know more about the Microsoft Power Platform and Power BI for surveys please get in touch.